yashaskaram/csharp-razor-task-tracking/TASKS.md

 ## Saving Data to the Database

 ### Creating the Database Context Class
 At the root of the Tasker project, create a new class called `ApplicationDbContext` that inherits from the `DbContext` class.
-Inside this class create a constructor that accepts a `DbContextOptions` parameter called `options`, and passes that parameter into the base class constructor as well.
+(Note: You will need to include the Microsoft.EntityFrameworkCore namepace with a using statement at the top of the file) Inside this class create a constructor that accepts a `DbContextOptions` parameter called `options`, and passes that parameter into the base class constructor as well.
 (Note: This can be done by adding `: base(options)` after the constructor method signature)